AppPreview/TabbyDriver/README.md

     >npm install

 ## To Run
+You can provide the needed information on the command line or you will be prompted for it.
+Most values have defaults.

     >node main.js --url https://me.vsts.me --project MyProject --pat eh74vmg5rswjk2xajuj3ll7zv6buha2xd7lz2f5n425gd7qd34lq --repo xplatalm/cuckoo --branch master --installationId 75537

     Getting vsts info: